 Enrollment: With the exception of Piano Pedagogy and Performance and Choral Conducting, a graduate student may choose to enroll in any term.
-It will generally require a minimum of two semesters and two summers of study for a full-time student to complete a master's degree program.
+Generally, completion of a master's degree program will require a minimum of two semesters and two summers of full-time study.
 Programs in Sacred Music, Piano Pedagogy and Performance, and Choral Conducting normally require a two-year commitment.
 There is no residency requirement, and graduate students who wish to engage in part-time and summer study are welcome to do so.